rafaamayer/site/README.md

 # site

-Cloninnig Nubank site with educational purposes, adding a few ideas of my own!
+Cloninig Nubank site with educational purposes, adding a few ideas of my own!